 Source: ABS, Labour Force, Australia.
-January data will be released on 18th February.
+February data will be released on 18th March.
 Return to "What's New".

-The 'effective' unemployment rate has fallen from a peak of 15.3% in April to 7.1% in December
+The 'effective' unemployment rate fell from a peak of 15.3% in April to 7.1% in December and remained at that level in January